ElizaAster/LandingPage/Readme.md

-Landing Page - College Project
+Presentation Page - College Project

-Hi,
+Hello, friends
-This project aims to create a small professional presentation on a webpage.
-This page should show who I am, what I can do, and some of my projects.
+this project aims to create a small professional presentation on a webpage.
+This page should showcase who I am, what I can do, and some of my projects.